2005 ACC Championship Game: Florida State

 On defense, the Seminoles were led on the defensive line by nose guard Brodrick Bunkley, who ranked among Florida State's historical leaders in tackles for loss.
 Also on the defensive line was defensive end Kamerion Wimbley, who was among the ACC's leaders in recorded sacks.
 At linebacker, the Seminoles had A.J.
 Nicholson, who was a semifinalist for the Butkus Award, traditionally given to the best linebacker in college football.

 By the end of the 2005 season, the Seminoles had recorded five blocked kicks, 12 interceptions, and more than 1,000 tackles.
 The Seminoles finished the season ranked 12th in rushing defense and 14th in total defense.

 Game summary

 The 2005 ACC Championship Game kicked off in Jacksonville, Florida, at 8:11 p.m. on December 3, 2005.
-The game was televised by the American Broadcast Company (ABC) in the United States.
+The game was televised by the American Broadcasting Company (ABC) in the United States.
 It earned a Nielsen rating of 5.1, higher than that of either the Big 12 Championship Game or the Southeastern Conference Championship Game.
 Brent Musburger, Jack Arute, and Gary Danielson were the game's broadcasters.
 At kickoff, the weather was mostly cloudy with an air temperature of 67 °F degrees.
 Approximately 72,429 fans were present at the game, but more than 75,000 tickets had been sold.
 Virginia Tech won the pre-game coin toss, but elected to defer their choice to the second half.
 Florida State was forced to have the ball on offense to begin the game.